-Learn how to build a DIY vocal booth that won’t break the bank.
+Learn how to build your own vocal booth that won’t break the bank.
 This step-by-step guide shows you how to make four cheap recording booths for your home studio.

 Full-sized commercial vocal booths are expensive.
 That’s why many artists opt to build a DIY recording booth for a fraction of the cost.
-They may not look as fancy but will do the job!
+They may not look as fancy but will do the job for your vocal recording needs!

 Here are four budget-friendly DIY sound booth designs you can build in your home studio.